The New College of Florida Police Department offers several services for the campus community. These are just a few:

 Don’t walk alone at night!
 Campus Police offers vehicle escorts to and from all points on campus.
 Just pick up a blue emergency phone or call the Campus Police at (941) 487-4210 and an officer will respond to you as soon as possible.

 Campus Police has a prescription drug disposal container available for the community 24/7/365.
 Please, no sharps or liquids.
 We also provide pouches of Deterra free of charge which can be used at home to neutralize drugs by using water.
-The next DEA sponsored Prescription Drug Take-Back date is October 26, 2019, 10 AM to 2 PM.
+The next DEA sponsored Prescription Drug Take-Back date is to be determined.
 Additional DEA Drug Take Back information.
-In 2018, Campus Police collected 82.34 pounds of unwanted prescription medication for safe disposal.

 Due to a recent spike in the number of crimes attributed to transactions made on services such as Craig’s List, the Campus Police Department is offering the lobby of the police building for those wishing to make online transactions.
 The Campus Police Department is located at 501 College Drive, Sarasota, Fla.
 34243.
 Some of those involved in these types of transactions are becoming the victim of armed robbery or assault.
 The lobby and exterior of the police building are videotaped all of the time.
 If someone does not agree to go to a police station to complete a transaction, we recommend that you do not go through with the transaction or exchange, as it should definitely be a warning sign.